genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/11_data-pipeline.md

 Data pipelines enable you to ingest data from an external source.
 You configure:

 - what source or sources you want to ingest
-- how these map to your Genesis application's data model
+- how they map to your Genesis application's data model
 - what to do with this mapped data.

 ## Section objectives